-There’s no avoiding it.
-Dogs can be extremely vigilant in their quest for something to nibble on – a bone here, a shoe there, and even a plant or two.
-The problem is that there are many toxic plants to dogs; therefore, knowing what plants are poisonous to dogs can go a long way in preventing something tragic from happening and keeping your pet safe around the house.
+There's no avoiding it.
+Dogs can be extremely vigilant in their quest for something to nibble on -- a bone here, a shoe there, and even a plant or two.
+The problem is that there are many plants that are toxic to dogs; therefore, knowing what plants are poisonous to dogs can go a long way in preventing something tragic from happening and keeping your pet safe around the house.

 What Plants are Poisonous to Dogs?

 There are numerous plants that are poisonous to dogs.
 Because of this, it would be nearly impossible to go through and name each one (along with symptoms) in one brief article.
 Therefore, I've decided to split some of the most common toxic plants to dogs into three categories: those that are mildly poisonous, moderately poisonous, and severely toxic.

 While many plants can result in mild toxicity, these are some of the most common:

 - Ivy, poinsettia, tansy, nettle, wisteria (seeds/pods), and iris can all result in mild to severe digestive upset.

 - Buttercups (Ranunculus) contain juices that can severely irritate or even damage a dog's digestive system.

 - Jack-in-the-pulpit can lead to intense burning and irritation of the mouth and tongue.